The Abell Whistle

 |~ Extra interchangeable bodies (each)||$150|

 |Extra headjoint for any of the above whistles||$400|

 |Single case for any of the above whistles||$50|

 The above whistles are ascending in pitch with the Low G as the lowest and the High G as the highest.
 The D whistle is comparable in pitch to the standard D tin whistle.

 Cases by Daniele O. are soft and are made from nylon waterproof pack-cloth, padded, and lined with burgundy velvet.

 Other woods are available upon request.
-Delrin (A matte black plastic, impervious to weather and changes in temperature and humidity) is also available upon request for the same price as wood.
+Delrin (A matte black plastic, impervious to weather and changes in temperature and humidity) is also available upon request.

 Current delivery on new orders is between 3-4 months, depending on the specifications required.